prebid/prebid.github.io/prebid-server/features/pg/pbs-pg-bidder.md

 For more information, see the "Plans" section of the [Intro to PG Whitepaper](https://files.prebid.org/pg/Prebid_Programmatic_Guaranteed_White_Paper.pdf).

 {: .alert.alert-warning :}
-Your PG Host Company may require periodic of testing with your pacing algorithm because undesirable token management from on PG Bidder could affect line item delivery from other PG Bidders.
+The PG Host Company may require periodic of testing with your pacing algorithm because undesirable token management from on PG Bidder could affect line item delivery from other PG Bidders.

-## Related Topics
+## Related topics

 - [PG Home Page](/prebid-server/features/pg/pbs-pg-idx.html)
 - [PG Plans](/prebid-server/features/pg/pbs-pg-plan.html)